 WAGGGS Leadership Development Programs – A Girl Scout Journey takes girls on a pathway to empowerment and adventure.
 Learn about the many WAGGGS-run leadership programs offered at the World Centres or through GLOW

 Support Global Opportunities for Girls – As Girl Scouts, we have promised to make our world a better place.
 How can we provide girls around the world with travel experiences that will help them honor their promise as you have honored yours?
 What international travel experiences do you know girls have taken?
 Were there take action projects involved?
+Did you know that the World Foundation for Girl Guides and Girl Scouts, Inc. and the Olave Baden-Powell Society are resources for girl-led planning?
 What questions do you have about international travel?
-Someone in this LP can likely provide insight.

 The World Association of Girl Guides and Girl Scouts (WAGGGS) is the largest voluntary movement dedicated to girls and young women in the world.
-The World Association supports girls and young women in developing their full potential as responsible citizens of the world.
+The World Association supports girls and young women to develop their full potential as responsible citizens of the world.

 Today WAGGGS is building upon its success by providing cutting-edge leadership training through the progressive WAGGGS Leadership Development Programme (WLDP).

-Most recently, WAGGGS launched the “Stop the Violence” campaign.
-This global advocacy campaign aims to support girls and young women in understanding and asserting their rights, which should be recognized as basic human rights by everyone.
-Through non-formal education programs, international calls to action, direct lobbying, and community work, the campaign will put girls and young women in the lead and mobilize them globally to demand an end to violence against girls.
+Most recently, WAGGGS launched the “Stop the violence” campaign.
+This global advocacy campaign aims at supporting girls and young women to understand and assert their rights – rights that should be recognized as basic human rights by everyone.
+Through non-formal education programs, international calls to action, direct lobbying and community work, the campaign will put girls and young women in the lead and mobilize them globally to demand an end to violence against girls.